Almamun-Hossain/optimum-store-admin/API_DOC.md

 ## Notes

+### Wishlist Features

+- **User-specific**: Each user has their own wishlist
+- **Duplicate prevention**: Same variant cannot be added twice
+- **Product details**: Includes full product information, prices, images, and availability
+- **Add to cart**: Wishlist items can be directly added to cart
+- **Availability tracking**: Shows real-time stock availability

+### Preorder Features

+- **Automatic detection**: When creating orders, system automatically detects if items have active preorders
+- **Preorder pricing**: Preorder price is used instead of regular price when available
+- **Inventory handling**: Preorder items do NOT reserve inventory (no stock yet)
+- **Count tracking**: System tracks how many customers have preordered
+- **Available slots**: Calculated as `maximumQuantity - currentPreorders`
+- **Order integration**: Preorder items are marked with `isPreorder: true` in order items

+### Preorder Business Logic

+When a customer creates an order:
+1. System checks if any cart items have active preorders
+2. If preorder exists:
+   - Uses preorder price for that item
+   - Marks order item as `isPreorder: true`
+   - Increments preorder count (`currentPreorders`)
+   - Does NOT reserve inventory
+3. If no preorder:
+   - Uses regular price
+   - Marks as `isPreorder: false`
+   - Reserves inventory as normal

+**Important**: Preorder items are included in order totals calculation, but inventory is not reserved until the product arrives.

+---

 ### Phone Number Format
 All phone numbers must be in Bangladeshi format: `01[1-9]XXXXXXXX` (11 digits starting with 01)